IPL-UV/LatentGranger/README.md

 ```
 ## this will train a simple VAE with fully conected layers over the Toy dataset
-## with gamma = 0.01 nad max lag = 5
+## with gamma = 100 nad max lag = 5
-python3 main.py -d toy --arch vae -g 0.01 --maxlag 5
+python3 main.py -d toy --arch vae -g 100 --maxlag 5
 ```

 ### XAI

-The following command will extract the latent representation, average absolute gradients and neural integrated gradients.
+The following command will extract the latent representation, average absolute gradients, neural integrated gradients and latent interventions.
 The output files will be available in the `viz/` folder.
 By default the last checkpoint for the last trained model is used but a specific trained model can be specified with `-t` (timepoint) and `-c` (checkpoint name).